DLR-SC/tigl-website/content/2023-04-24-t8code_version120_released.md

 - Performance improvement for curved geometries.

-For the full change log see: https://github.com/DLR-AMR/t8code/releases/tag/v1.2.0
+Click <a href="https://github.com/DLR-AMR/t8code/releases/tag/v1.2.0">here</a> for the full change log.